Non-Markovian Memory Strength Bounds Quantum Process Recoverability: Details for Case Study

 \section{Details for Case Study}

 The authors of Ref.~\cite{Pang2017} have examined the non-Markovianity of the system dynamics for the model described in the main text using the breakdown of CP-divisibility and the increase of the trace-distance distinguishability between arbitrary input states (note that the latter is implied by the former~\cite{Breuer2016}) as measures of the existence of temporal correlations.
 In this study, it was found that there is an abrupt transition between CP-divisible and non-CP-divisible dynamics in the parameter regime.
 However, such two-time considerations are insufficient to characterize the full memory effects of the process, as they necessarily fail to capture multi-time effects.
-Before we go on to examine the memory length of said process, we first show that it is non-Markovian for all parameters (in the considered regime) using a recently introduced notion of non-Markovianity that accounts for all (multi-time) temporal correlations.
+Before we go on to examine the memory length of said process, we first show that it is non-Markovian for all parameters in the considered regime using a recently introduced notion of non-Markovianity that accounts for all (multi-time) temporal correlations~\cite{Pollock2018L}.
+See also Ref.~\cite{TarantoThesis} for further details on this case study.

 Due to the simplicity of the model, the analytic form of the equation of motion on the level of the system alone can be derived and is written as~\cite{Pang2017}

 where the time-dependent coefficient is given by \begin{widetext}